Side mirror replacement from $209

 If the mirror glass is broken, the aerodynamic and protective housing is cracked or broken, or your mirrors will no longer adjust or hold their position, you’ll require side mirror replacement.

-Side mirror replacement is a simple task, consisting mainly of the labour to perform the service.
+All in all, replacing the side mirror is a simple task, consisting mainly of the labour to perform the service.

-If the mirror glass alone is cracked or broken, it can be replaced on its own in most cases, saving valuable time and money.
+If the side mirror glass only is cracked or broken, it can be replaced on its own in most cases, saving valuable time and money.
+Replacement wing mirror glass will not cost as much as replacing the housing unit.

 If the housing is cracked but the mirror is still intact and adjustable, it may be alright to delay the repair a short time.
 However, when the time arrives to perform the side mirror replacement, it’s a complete mirror assembly that’s required.